I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 That has helped me clear my mind and learn to avoid shifting my eyes away from the object (in this case, the ball) which interests me.
 Try it!
 You might find it useful in keeping your eyes on the ball.

 – Oh, the mighty Serve.
-What is there to say about?
-It is obviously the stroke that anybody can improve as far as technique, power, placement, spin etc.
+What is there to say about it?
+It is a stroke that anybody can improve as far as technique, power, placement, spin, etc.

 I’ve written quite a few articles and shot many videos in regard to the Serve.
 Please check them out yourself: